lewisjwilson/HTB-Stocker/htb_stocker.md

 After a quick check, we find that `vim` is avaliable to use.
 Simple!
 Let's try and write some JavaScript to read the root file.

+NOTE: To do this, we must be in our `home` directory

 ```
 $ vim